RayHightower/RayHightower.com/_posts/2021-03-08-vision-and-eos.markdown

 ### Next in the Series: People

 Next EOS topic: People.
-We'll discuss how to choose the right people, and how to create an environment where members of the team can thrive while helping the organization to grow.
+We'll review ideas from EOS on how to choose the right people, and how to create an environment where every member of the team can thrive while helping the organization to grow.